 What value does my product or service bring to the specific client or prospect?
 This is the question to answer in a value proposition.

 - Design a win theme

-Based on the value proposition, which level will I press to position it.
-In order to answer this question, we need to study the situation of the client, the state of the competitions and learn what has been already attempted by the clients or prospect to address the goal of the proposal.
+Based on the value proposition, which level will I press to position it?
+To answer this question, we need to study the situation of the client, and the state of the competition and learn what has already been attempted by the clients or prospects to address the goal of the proposal.

 - Write the Executive Summary first

-Bear in mind you are speaking TO the client/prospect, not ABOUT you, so start most of the sentence with YOU or the name of the clients/prospect.
+Bear in mind you are speaking TO the client/prospect, not ABOUT you, so start most of the sentence with YOU or the name of the client/prospect.
 Describe their issues (not everybody in their company is aware of them), and the value you are bringing them at which price.

 - Make a list of all the requirements (if formal RFI/RFQ/RFP) and respond to them.

 An RFI/RFQ/RFP lists points that need to be addressed, answered and offered.
-If we don’t see it the same way, we still need to address them.
+We must address them if we don’t see it the same way.
 Having a table with the points and what answers we are bringing helps us to stay compliant.
-A table listing their rerequirements and showing at which page they are answered to is really useful.
+A table listing their requirements and showing on which page they are answered is handy.

-- Add the necessary details (only necessary!) and counter solution (if the requested one are not the best proposal)
+- Add the necessary details (only necessary!) and counter solution (if the requested one is not the best proposal)

 Don’t just be compliant.
-If you have a better approach, describe it as “alternative solution”.
+If you have a better approach, describe it as an “alternative solution”.

 - Check, check and double-check

-They are is nothing worse than having a proposal with the name of a another company left in the document.
-Block a few hours before the deadline to check, check and double-check the documentation.
+They are nothing worse than having a proposal with another company’s name left in the document.
+Block a few hours before the deadline to check and double-check the documentation.